kasuganosora/telegram-website-monitor/README.md

 # telegram-website-monitor

-Telegram bot to check that the site is alive.
+Telegram bot to check that the page is changed.

 You can found bot here: [https://t.me/website_monitor_bot](https://t.me/website_monitor_bot)